 Avocado Blanket – Halloween Shopping Haul

-Besides the Halloween decorations, I did buy normal things.
+Besides the Halloween decorations, I bought normal things.
 I bought a new work blouse.
 It’s a plain black long sleeve except the sleeves are floral and fluttery.
 I’m doing a terrible job describing it, but it’s flattering and professional.
 I also bought a long-sleeved black sweater.
-I wear a lot of black, but I can’t help it, black is a flattering color.
+I wear a lot of black, but I can’t help it; black is a flattering color.
 I don’t think it’s possible to have too many black sweaters.

 Image is a photo of a throw blanket.
 It's orange with black bats.
 There are Avocados looking cute and holding Halloween baskets.
 They are wearing purple witch hats.

 Now for the Halloween decorations.
 The first thing I bought was a decorative throw blanket for our white chair upstairs.
-Upon first glance, I thought it was a Frankenstein holding a Halloween basket, but oh no. It was avocados which made the blanket ten times better.
-I’m a stereotypical millennial who loves Avocado toast.
+Upon first glance, I thought it was a Frankenstein holding a Halloween basket, but oh no. It was the avocados that made the blanket ten times better.
+I’m a stereotypical millennial who loves avocado toast.
 This blanket was made for me.
 I bought two new decorations upstairs.
 The first one is a snow globe with a skeleton astronaut with a raven on its left shoulder.
 When you shake the globe, black glitter falls around it.
 I didn’t realize Halloween snow globes existed, but here we are.
 I bought another decorative item for the upstairs nightstand.
 It’s a stack of books labeled potions and curses with a gold spider resting on them.
 Finally, I bought a new water bottle.
 It’s a black thermos with a gold snake in the center and gold moons and flowers surrounding it.
-Having a new water bottle to drink from makes me want to drink more water and I like rotating out my water bottles per the season.
+Having a new water bottle to drink from makes me want to drink more water, and I like rotating out my water bottles.
 It’s the little things that sometimes bring me the most joy.

 Leave a comment